Dr. Kwame Nkrumah

 Ghana is a place that many decide to choose for their initial visit to Africa.
-The reasons are many, but typically Ghana has a intricate blend of qualities that make it a very lovable place… the energy and happiness of the people is perhaps the most noted.
+The reasons are many, but typically Ghana has an intricate blend of qualities that make it a very lovable place… the energy and happiness of the people are perhaps the most noted.
 Ghana is also a very important country on the African continent.
-It was one of the first countries to fight vigorously for self-rule and the throw off the yoke of British domination.
-It became independent March 6, 1957.
+It was one of the first countries to fight vigorously for self-rule and throw off the yoke of British domination.
+It became independent on March 6, 1957.

 I took my third trip to Ghana.
 All have been related to some academic matter.
 I conducted Ph.D. research in Ghana while looking at how Internet Commerce could help aid sub-regional trade in the ECOWAS region.
 Ghana was vibrant, the citizens were embracing the new technology with gusto and you could see the fortunes were about to change.